CSIS-iLab/on-the-radar/_briefs/test-tech-primer.md

 downloads: []

 ---
+Sagan Ipsum.
 Cambrian explosion courage of our questions the ash of stellar alchemy paroxysm of global death Flatland astonishment.
 Not a sunrise but a galaxyrise with pretty stories for which there's little good evidence the sky calls to us the carbon in our apple pies ship of the imagination tendrils of gossamer clouds.
 Vastness is bearable only through love hundreds of thousands with pretty stories for which there's little good evidence two ghostly white figures in coveralls and helmets are soflty dancing concept of the number one invent the universe.

 Billions upon billions Euclid explorations white dwarf tingling of the spine trillion.
 Sea of Tranquility inconspicuous motes of rock and gas Sea of Tranquility something incredible is waiting to be known the only home we've ever known made in the interiors of collapsing stars.
 Vanquish the impossible prime number invent the universe network of wormholes Sea of Tranquility circumnavigated.
 The sky calls to us invent the universe Sea of Tranquility kindling the energy hidden in matter the sky calls to us from which we spring.